-The SRP may recommend a school for management by a private or public entity if the review indicates that the school may be effective in some of the six areas outlined in the Accountability Act but is demonstrably lacking leadership and personnel capacity.
+The SRP may recommend a school for management by a private or public entity other than the district if the review indicates that the school may be effective in some of the six areas outlined in the Accountability Act but is demonstrably lacking leadership and personnel capacity.
 In addition, there may be some evidence of positive early indicators of change.
-The district must be in agreement, and the private or public entity can serve as a lead partner in the management of the school.
+The district must be in agreement, and the private or public entity can serve as a lead partner in the management of the school district or may partially or wholly manage one or more of the district public schools.
 For charter schools, the SRP may recommend either replacing the current operating entity or replacing the Governing Board.